 The statute of limitations for most states is usually 1 to 5 years after the discovery that one has mesothelioma.
 However, for Louisiana, the statute is only one year after the discovery.

-Due to its time-sensitive nature, it is important for you and your loved ones to act quickly when it comes to filing a claim.
+Due to its time-sensitive nature, it is important for you, your family members, and your loved ones to act quickly when it comes to filing a claim.
 You also need to make sure that the lawyer you choose to hire for your case is someone who is well-versed in filing asbestos lawsuits.

 If you are looking for a law firm that will expertly guide your asbestos claim, look no further than Landry & Swarr.
-We are a Louisiana law firm that has many years of experience successfully handling asbestos claims.
+While we are based in New Orleans, we are a Louisiana law firm that has many years of experience successfully handling asbestos claims.

-When it comes to taking on mesothelioma cases, we will aggressively pursue the rule of law and exhaust all legal ways to make sure you receive the benefits you are qualified to receive, for you and your family.
+When it comes to taking on these cases, our mesothelioma attorneys will aggressively pursue the rule of law and exhaust all legal ways to make sure you receive the benefits you are qualified to receive, for you and your family.